Indirect new physics effects on $\sigma_{\rm had}$ confront the $(g-2)_\mu$ window discrepancies and the CMD-3 result

-With respect to our previous study presented in Ref.~\cite{Darme:2021huc}, the most important new results discussed in this work are: (i) a quantitative estimate of the NP effects on $\amhvp$ inferred from the BaBar data, which turn out to be somewhat larger than the educated guess that was made in Ref.~\cite{Darme:2021huc}; (ii) a quantitative estimate of the intermediate window contribution to $\amhvp$ inferred from the recently published CMD-3 data~\cite{CMD-3:2023alj} which, in agreement with the expectations of our scenario, doe not show any tension with the lattice results; (iii) a resolution of the tension between the NP effects in the KLOE08/KLOE12 datasets with respect to KLOE10, that was an unpleasant feature of the analysis in Ref.~\cite{Darme:2021huc}, and that here is solved straightforwardly by slightly lowering the value of $m_V$.
+Additionally, with respect to Ref.~\cite{Darme:2021huc}, the present work improves the technical aspects of the estimation of the indirect effects of GeV-scale NP on the data-driven $\amhvp$ in several important directions.
+In particular, (i) we made a quantitative estimate of the NP effects on $\amhvp$ for the BaBar dataset, (ii) we included NLO effects which modified strongly the NP shifts on the KLOE dataset and (iii) we performed a global fit of the data-driven data including all main existing analysis.
+We also made a quantitative estimate of the intermediate window contribution to $\amhvp$ inferred from the recently published CMD-3 data~\cite{CMD-3:2023alj} which, in agreement with what could have been expected in our scenario, does not show any particular tension with the lattice result.

-The impact of these new results on the overall scenario of the $a_\mu$ related discrepancies is depicted in Fig.~\ref{fig:new_plot}, which can be confronted with the previous plot in Fig.~6 of Ref.~\cite{Darme:2021huc}.
-We see that a good agreement among the various theoretical and experimental determinations can be reached for $\varepsilon \sim O(1\%)$.